mitranim/atril/src-docs/html/component.md

 _view_ (an HTML template used for every such element).

-The viewmodel class describes how to create a viewmodel object (VM for short) for each new element of this type.
-The VM stores arbitrary data and has methods that may be called from the view.
-Its acts as its view's local scope — a feature missing from the native DOM API.
+The viewmodel class describes how to create a viewmodel object (VM for short) for each of these elements.
+The VM's data and methods are available in the view.
+It acts as the view's local scope — a feature missing from the native DOM API.

 A custom element is registered under a new tag name, and activated during [bootstrapping](bootstrapping/).
 Afterwards, `atril` manages the element,